hanabi/hanabi.github.io/misc/FAQ.md

 <br />

-### Why does *Gentleman’s Discard* only get the matching card instead of all of the various possibilities?
+### Why does *Gentleman's Discard* only get the matching card instead of all of the various possibilities?

 Because the discarding player might have asymmetric information about the identity of the card.
 In other words, they may have information that you do not know.